Financial-Times/png-stamper/README.md

 ![A stamp with the face of the queen on it](http://i.imgur.com/6CmgCQM.png)
 # PNG Stamper

-Stamp your png's with metadata using `tEXt` chunks. only works with node.js v0.10, as there is currently an error with Buffers in v0.11+.
+Stamp your png's with metadata using `tEXt` chunks.

 ## Stamping images
 send a POST request like this: